kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

 ### Interaction with `updateMode`

 The observation window is orthogonal to `updateMode`.
 While the gate is active, the Updater and the Admission Controller behave as if `updateMode` were `Off` regardless of the configured value: no evictions, no in-place resizes, and no recommendation injection into pods created during the window.
-Once the gate opens, the configured mode takes effect normally:

-- `Recreate` → the Updater is now eligible to evict pods to apply recommendations.
-- `InPlaceOrRecreate` → the Updater attempts in-place resize first, falling back to eviction.
-- `InPlace` → the Updater attempts in-place resize only; no evictions.
-- `Initial` → the admission-controller-side injection is now eligible to run on subsequent new-pod creations.
-Pods created during the window (or pods that pre-dated the VPA) are unaffected, matching the standard `Initial` semantics.

 ### Interaction with CPU Startup Boost